Arellano University: Mandaluyong

 AU established a campus in Mandaluyong on 1950, upon the request of high school students studying in AU Manila but are residents of Mandaluyong.
 The campus was officially known as Arellano University – Plaridel Campus (AUPC).
-It is located at Gen. Kalentong Street in Barangay Pag-Asa.
+It is located at 53 General Kalentong Street in Barangay Pag-asa.
 The campus was named after the pen-name of Marcelo H. del Pilar, a leading propagandist of the Philippine Revolution.
 AUPC has a Preschool, Elementary School, Junior and Senior High School and is composed of the College of Arts and Sciences, College of Criminology, School of Education, School of Hospital and Tourism Management, and the School of Computer Science.

 Defunct campus

 F.G.
 Calderon Campus

 Located in Santa Ana, Manila, all records of F.G.
 Calderon Campus were transferred to Plaridel Campus when it was closed in the late 1960s.
 At present, high-rise residential towers occupies the site.

 Administration and organization

 Arellano is governed by its CEO, a board of trustees, and the corporate officers.
 The CEO manages the overall operational performance of AU.
 All campuses of Arellano are under the CEO's direct control and supervision.